aron-walker/site_shade_analysis/readme.md

-### Outdoor Space Thermal Comfort Modeler
+### Outdoor Space Thermal Comfort Modeling Pipeline

-This script lays out the steps for running a SOLWEIG model of a renovated play area, including tree canopy growth and surface material changes.
+This script lays out the steps for running a SOLWEIG model of a renovated play area, including tree canopy growth and surface material changes, and using the outputs to calculate usable space.

 Prerequisites: